Meet Our Staff

 Anna Nichol

 Anna Nichol is the specialist physical education teacher at Rose Park Primary School.
 She has a Bachelor of Education from the University of South Australia in Junior Primary/Primary teaching, specialising in physical education.
-Anna has been a teacher for 25 years both as a classroom teacher and a PE specialist, predominantly in South Australian Independent Schools and for the past 8 years at Rose Park Primary School.
+Anna has been a teacher for over 25 years both as a classroom teacher and a PE specialist, predominantly in South Australian Independent Schools and at Rose Park Primary School since 2016.

 Anna enjoys working as a specialist teacher in the subject area that she is passionate about along with coordinating SAPSASA sports, swimming carnivals and sports days.
 Her teaching methodology promotes a happy and safe learning environment where students are encouraged to be individuals, to always try their best, and to have fun while learning.
 Her teaching includes an active approach, where learning occurs through hands-on practice, inquiry, cooperative learning, and reflection.